SamLau95/samlau95.github.io/_past_projects/2016-09-01-jupyterhub.md

 Volumes][k8s-vols]{:target="_blank"} to store student files instead of NFS.
 NFS turned out to be a major source of problems for us previously since it was quite flaky and a single source of failure.
-When a student logs into JupyterHub for the first time, we create a disk that is then associated with the student's account and attached to their pod whenever they start their Jupyter server.
+When a student logs into JupyterHub for the first time, we create a disk, assign the disk to the student's account, and attach the disk to their pod whenever they start their Jupyter server.

 This prevents a whole class of problems that caused system-wide failures for us previously.
 For example, this scheme restricts disk storage and corruption